B5u2423/Display-Realtime-Data-Python-Flask-MySQL/README.md

 ### Prerequisites

-You MUST have Python, Flask and MySQL installed, if not, Google it.
-Most of the required Python libraries are in the `requirement.txt` file so run the following command:
+You MUST have Python, Flask and MySQL installed, if not, Google how to.
+Most of the required Python libraries are noted the `requirement.txt` file, so run the following command to automatically install them:

 ```bash
 pip install -r requirement.txt